educational

 The ‘Invisible’ CAPTCHA

 Merchants hate CAPTCHAs because they add friction and lower conversion rates.
 However, modern solutions like reCAPTCHA v3 or hCaptcha operate entirely in the background.
-They analyze user behavior such as mouse movements, navigation history and time on page to assign a “risk score” to every visitor, and only trigger a visible puzzle — like “click on all fire hydrants” — a if the risk score is high.
+They analyze user behavior such as mouse movements, navigation history and time on page to assign a “risk score” to every visitor, and only trigger a visible puzzle — like “click on all fire hydrants” — a risk if the score is high.
 Legitimate customers flow through seamlessly; bots hit a wall.

 Honeypot Fields